 When you have many years until retirement—and the potential to live many years in retirement—you want to give your money a chance to grow.
-Because an annuity is a tax-deferred investment, you give your money a chance to grow faster.
+Because an annuity is a tax-deferred investment, you allow your money to grow faster.
 You don’t pay taxes on any interest you earn until you withdraw it.
 This allows all of your interest or investment earnings to compound.
 It’s important to understand that you get no additional tax advantage when you buy an annuity in an IRA or other tax-deferred account or plan.
-The earnings and income in the account are already tax-deferred.
-It would be best if you only considered an annuity for its features and benefits other than tax deferral in these cases.
+This is because the earnings and income in the account are already tax-deferred.
+In these cases, it would be best to consider only an annuity for its features and benefits other than tax deferral.

 Contribute As Much Money As You Want

 Nonqualified, tax-deferred annuities have no IRS-mandated contribution limits.
-Other tax-deferred retirement savings accounts, such as 401(k) plans and IRAs, have limits.
-This makes an annuity particularly helpful if you’ve contributed the maximum to a 401(k) or IRA and want to save more money in a tax-deferred vehicle.
+However, other tax-deferred retirement savings accounts, such as 401k plans and IRAs, have limits.
+This makes an annuity particularly helpful if you’ve contributed the maximum to a 401k or IRA and want to save more money in a tax-deferred vehicle.
 Here’s another potential advantage: You can allow your annuity to grow as long as you like.

 Protection From A Stock Market Crash

-Depending on the type of annuity you choose, you can protect your principal—and even your earnings—from loss during market downtowns.
-A fixed annuity, for example, offers a fixed rate of interest over the life of the contract and protects both your principal and interest from loss for the full term of
+Depending on your type of annuity, you can protect your principal and earnings from loss during market downtowns.
+A fixed annuity, for example, offers a fixed rate of interest over the life of the contract and protects both your principal and interest from loss for the entire term of

 the guarantee period you choose.

 A fixed index annuity tracks a market index and provides growth opportunities in line with the index’s performance.
-Any gains are “locked-in” annually, so if the index underperforms in a given year, your previous earnings are protected, guaranteeing that your annuity won’t lose value in a market downturn
+In addition, any gains are “locked-in” annually, so if the index underperforms in a given year, your previous earnings are protected, guaranteeing that your annuity won’t lose value in a market downturn.